ivy-llc/ivy/docs/overview/deep_dive/exception_handling.rst

       File "/ivy/ivy/functional/frontends/numpy/logic/truth_value_testing.py", line 24, in all
         ret = ivy.all(a, axis=axis, keepdims=keepdims, out=out)

-    IvyIndexError: jax: all: axis 2 is out of bounds for array of dimension 1
+    IvyIndexError: jax: all: axis 2 is out of bounds for an array of dimension 1

 3. Ivy specific

 As the wrappers occur in :code:`ivy` itself, all backend and frontend wrappers remain visible in the ivy-specific mode.
-By hidding the func wrapper traces, the stack becomes cleaner and displays the ivy backend and frontend exception messages only.
+By hiding the func wrapper traces, the stack becomes cleaner and displays the ivy backend and frontend exception messages only.